AdobeDocs/experience-manager-64.en/help/assets/s7-video.md

    Repeat this step for all encoding presets selected in the cloud config that you want to use in the video component.

-#### Configuring Design {#configuring-design}
+#### Configuring design {#configuring-design}

 The foundation video component must know about what video profiles to use in order to build the video sources list.
-You must open the video components design dialog and configure the components design for using the new video profiles.
+You must open the video components design dialog box and configure the components design for using the new video profiles.

 >[!NOTE]
 >